jawebada/cookiecutter-minecraft-bedrock-docker/README.md

-Docker Swarm Stack for the Bedrock Minecraft server
+Docker swarm stack for the bedrock Minecraft server
 ===================================================

 This is a [Cookiecutter](https://cookiecutter.readthedocs.io) template to